 If You Aren't Ready to Use Your Casket

-Chances are, if you built your casket, you are planning for inevitable demise.
+Chances are, if you built your casket, you are planning for your inevitable demise.
 But that doesn't mean you can't use your homemade burial container for other uses until your time comes.
 Although it sounds creepy, some individuals actually use their pre-made casket as a piece of furniture in their homes.
 Coffins have been known to be used as:

 - Coffee tables